 - Apply to microfiber cloth and wipe wood surfaces clean.
 Repeat every two to three months or as often as needed.

-It’s so easy and affordable to reduce your toxic load!
+In short it’s so easy and affordable to reduce your toxic load!
 Next up in these series we will have why your candles are bad news and you’ll want to replace them with a diffuser.
-Want to get started making your own supplies?
+Do you want to get started making your own supplies?
+I can help!
 Grab our detox your life starter kit here.

 Want more toxin free living tips?
 Grab my free e-book here!